confluentinc/demo-trust/demo.md

     A failed authorization attempt will show up in the left terminal.

-    > Audit logs are cool.
-It's just a kafka topic, so you can analyze the events in real time.
-It also means you can use connectors to integrate with 3rd party security tools like Splunk to pick up access patterns across all services at the company (not just Confluent).
-We have a bunch of customers actively using this feature.
+    > On the right, a developer is trying to read some data from the cluster, and we can see from the audit log on the left that she's been denied access.
+What's great about this is the audit log is just a kafka topic.
+That means I can use connectors to integrate these logs with any 3rd party security tool like Splunk or Elastic.

-    > Ok so poor Maygol is blocked on her work.
-She can't access her Kafka topics.
-Let's help her out.
+    > Ok so let's help this developer get the right access.

 ## Manage Access Programmatically